 We started this work because we kept getting asked “which medical alert system is best?“; and “how do I choose the right medical alert system for me?“.
 We wanted to find answers to these questions and share them.
 This report is the result.

 Both a Learning Module, and a Selection Tool

 We wanted to provide answers, not just background material that gave you more work to do before you could reach an answer.
 So we started by developing a “selection tool” that helped people decide which of the many available medical alert systems (we analyzed over 50) would work best in their specific circumstance.

 But then it became clear that many people needed some extra background understanding to help them use the selection tool.
 So we added a learning module — containing the basics of how medical alerts work and the different types.
 That way you choose whether to learn first, then decide.
 Or just jump straight to the decision section.

 So our guide has two primary components.
-The learning module consists of a pair of online workshops, and a simple tutorial to introduce you to the basics of what a medical alert system is, and how it works.
+The learning module consists of a lecture, and a simple tutorial to introduce you to the basics of what a medical alert system is, and how it works.
 The selection tool assumes you know more or less what features are important to you (which you discover using the learning module), and lets you use some simple filters to discover which actual products have the features you need.

 There are three additional portions of this guide.
 There is a section on “Best of Breed” Medical Alert Systems.
 And another section containing extensive individual reviews of the many medical alert products we have actually tested.
 The guide also includes a section in which we provide specific product recommendations for each of several separate “personas“.